Research and Industry

 Infographics

-We’ve prepared the first infographic for the IDSSSM team, to describe the background and aims of the project.
+We’ve prepared the first infographic for the IDSSSM research team from Exeter and Cardiff University, to describe the background and aims of the project.

 As part of this design, we created the project logo and colour palette which is used throughout the website.
-Check out the full infographic the full infographic here.
+Check out the full infographic here.